-Each and every one of the above scenarios is of different levels of complexity.
-Based on the complexity, you will need various methods to recover data from MacBook or iMac.
+Each of the above-mentioned scenarios is having a different level of complexity.
+Depending on the level of complexity you also need a powerful method which is safe yet reliable to recover data from MacBook or iMac.

-How to Recover Files from MacBook (Pro and Air), iMac
+How to Recover Deleted files from a healthy MacBook

-Remo Recover’s user interface aims at streamlining and simplifying the complex recovery process.
-Engineered with effective scan algorithms, the tool ensures recovery of every bit of data from the Mac volumes.
-These two features justify Remo as one of the highly trusted data recovery software in the industry.
+Remo Recover’s user interface aims at streamlining and simplifying the complex data recovery process.
+Engineered with effective scan algorithms, the tool ensures recovery of every bit of deleted data from the Mac volumes.
+These two features make Remo Recover one of the highly trusted data recovery software in the industry.

-- From the listed drives, select the drive you wanted to recover and click on next
+Step 2: From the listed drives, select the Drive you wanted to recover and click on Next